NIck-Meng/MyRScripts/readme.md

-#this repo contains my private code for this two books:
+##this repo contains my private code for this two books:
-*1learning R
+* learning R
-*2R in Action
+* R in Action